nicklausbrown/data-science-platform-requirements/index.md

 - Has access to a [component registry with best-practice components](#machine-learning-pipeline-component-container-registry) already implemented for many tasks

 ### Stakeholder Motivations
-- As a data scientist, I want a notebook server, so that I can focus on analyzing data and modeling, reproduce my peers’ work, easily access internal software tools and popular ML/Analytics libraries “out of the box”, and start working day one — don’t have to worry about infrastructure, overspending or dependencies breaking
+- As a data scientist, I require a notebook server, so that I can focus on analyzing data and modeling, reproduce my peers’ work, easily access internal software tools and popular ML/Analytics libraries “out of the box”, and start working day one — don’t have to worry about infrastructure, overspending or dependencies breaking
-- As a data engineer, I want a notebook server, so that data isn’t being downloaded to local workstations and out of the cloud incurring high costs, I can easily see who is using what data sources in what volume to help optimize access, and I only have to add data source access to one place
+- As a data engineer, I require a notebook server, so that data isn’t being downloaded to local workstations and out of the cloud incurring high costs, I can easily see who is using what data sources in what volume to help optimize access, and I only have to add data source access to one place
-- As a machine learning engineer, I want a notebook server, so that running computationally demanding experiments is as easy as increasing the number of GPUs and selecting a workspace image which includes parallel training software
+- As a machine learning engineer, I require a notebook server, so that running computationally demanding experiments is as easy as increasing the number of GPUs and selecting a workspace image which includes parallel training software
-- As a technical manager, I want a notebook server, so that I have transparency into costs and the ability to budget across teams based on the project they’re working on
+- As a technical manager, I require a notebook server, so that I have transparency into costs and the ability to budget across teams based on the project they’re working on
-- As a devops engineer, I want a notebook server, so that there is a single location for controlling permissions, infrastructure provisioning, and that leverages containers to minimize manual server configuration
+- As a devops engineer, I require a notebook server, so that there is a single location for controlling permissions, infrastructure provisioning, and that leverages containers to minimize manual server configuration

 ## Data science workspace container registry
 ### Implementation Details